- Cardiac Conditions We Treat

 Stress Echocardiogram/Nuclear Stress Test

 A stress echocardiogram, or stress echo, is a procedure that determines how well the heart and blood vessels are working.
 While the regular echo demonstrates the ability of the heart at rest, the stress echo shows how the heart functions (flow of blood and oxygen) when strained - while exercising.
 Comparing the two echoes will allow the cardiologist to catch problems that surface only when the heart is under strain.
 This allows to detect blocked arteries in patients who are experiencing chest pain, shortness of breath or palpitations.
 During the stress echo test, you will have to exercise on a treadmill or a stationary bike while your blood pressure and heart rhythm is monitored.
-Patients unable to walk on a treadmill due to disability or lung problems will be given Dobutamine, a drug that that increases the heart rate without exercise.
+Patients unable to walk on a treadmill due to disability or lung problems will be given Dobutamine, a drug that increases the heart rate without exercise.

 The nuclear test is done when a patient is unable to exercise and is unable to take Dobutamine because of an arrhythmia (irregular heartbeat).
 This test allows the patient to use adenosine and can measure blood flow to your heart at rest.